 An occipital nerve block serves as the confirmatory step.
 Local anesthetic and steroid are deposited around the nerve.
 Rapid relief of the familiar pain both confirms the diagnosis and often provides weeks to months of benefit.

-- Cervical medial branch blocks where upper cervical facet joints are contributing
+| Cervical medial branch blocks | Where upper cervical facet joints are contributing to the picture |

-- Radiofrequency ablation for patients with reproducible but short-lived block relief
+| Radiofrequency ablation | For patients with reproducible but short-lived relief from blocks |

-- Coordination with our chiropractic team where cervical mechanics are a factor
+| Chiropractic and soft-tissue therapy | Through our in-house team where cervical mechanics are a factor |